 Yes, I’m stealing the intro from Leo Tolstoy’s great novel Anna Karenina, but it’s true: If every business relationship went perfectly, no one would need to pull out a contract.
 Money would be paid on time, and all expected services would be delivered as expected.
 Everyone would be happy.
 In the real world, people are imperfect and forgetful.
 Honest people make mistakes, and average people look for ways to “shave the edge.”

-We need contracts because people are imperfect, and because disputes inevitably arise even under the best of situations.
+because people are imperfect, and because disputes inevitably arise even under the best of situations.
 A good contract doesn’t just list services, goods and fees.
 A good contract also anticipates the many things that can go wrong, and spells out what happens in these situations.

 That’s a valuable safety valve.